apacheco-guelph/Requirments-Doc-Tester/README.md

 The requirements-doc-tester can be used to check if a csv requirements doc is valid.

+# Running the program

+Run the program using the following command `py csvParser2.py`.
+After doing this the program will prompt you to type in the files name.
+The file must be in the current directory as the csvParser2 file.

+    What are the file names you wish to test?
+    > someFileName.csv

+The program will run and out put the result once it is complete.

 # The things it tests for